seaside98/cookbook/green_curry.md

 Add ingredients to a blender and pulse into as fine a paste as you can, using a tamper to push everything into the blades.

+### Curry

 Heat vegetable oil in a dutch oven.
-Add curry paste.
+Add the curry paste.
 Stir and cook for 90 seconds.

 * 2 13.5oz cans full fat coconut milk